PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/findctIDPS.md

 $ctx.ExecuteQuery()
 ```

-7. Now you have all the data.
-Now it depends on you and your requirements what you want to display next.
+7. You now have all the necessary data.
+It’s up to you and your specific requirements to decide what you want to display next.

 All content types and their IDs: